ugo-emekauwa/hx-api-token-manager/README.md

     - **username** - The username credentials that will be used to log into HyperFlex.
 The value must be a string.
     - **password** - The password credentials that will be used to log into HyperFlex.
 The value must be a string.
     - **file_path** - The file name and storage location to write a HyperFlex API token file.
 The value must be a string.
 An example value is `"c:\\folder\\file.xml"`.
     - **overwrite** - (Optional) The option to overwrite any pre-existing file at the provided file path value given to the **file_path** argument.
 Providing this argument is optional.
-If the value is set to True, any pre-exiting token file will be automatically overwritten.
-If set to False, the **_create_token_file()_** function will stop and not proceed with creating a new token file if a pre-existing token file already exists.
-The default value is True.
+If the value is set to `True`, any pre-exiting token file will be automatically overwritten.
+If set to `False`, the **_create_token_file()_** function will stop and not proceed with creating a new token file if a pre-existing token file already exists.
+The default value is `True`.

   - **What the Function Returns:**

     The file path of the new HyperFlex API token file in XML format is returned if creation was successful.
-The value None is returned if creating a HyperFlex API token file failed.
+The value `None` is returned if creating a HyperFlex API token file failed.

 - ### Loading Token Files